 Step 5: Installing the latest available driver

-Follow these steps to install latest available drivers for a device whose drivers which were uninstalled in Step 3.
+Follow these steps to install the latest available drivers for a device whose drivers were uninstalled in Step 3.

 - Start – Device Manager

 - Right-click on the device and click “Update Driver software.”